seanpm2001/GitHub_Organization_Info/Deleted_Organizations/README.md

 **Day 13:** _The project was completed yesterday.
 No data is available to delete.
 Although, I now notice that the option to `switch to another account` is gone. `seanpm2001-all` and `seanwallawalla-forks` have still not gone away, they have persisted for 8 days now._

+**Day 14:** _No data for today, the `seanpm2001-all` and `seanwallawalla-forks` organizations have still not gone away, persisting for 9 days now.
+I worry it might interfere with my appeal._

+**Day 15:** _No data for today, the `seanpm2001-all` and `seanwallawalla-forks` organizations have still not gone away, persisting for 10 days now.
+I worry it might interfere with my appeal.
+I sent an appeal tonight._

+**Day 16:** _No data for today, although I updated the table to make some enhancements, and fix a spelling error in the title.
+The `seanpm2001-all` and `seanwallawalla-forks` organizations have still not gone away, persisting for 11 days now.
+I worry it might interfere with my appeal that was sent last night._

 **Additional log:**

 The organizations `Seanpm2001-all` and `seanwallawalla-forks` were deleted on 2022, Thursday, August 9th.
 As of 2022, Sunday, August 14th, they still appear on my profile, despite being completely deleted, with no way for me or anyone else to access them (you just get a 404 page) it has been over 120 hours.